Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Introduction

 In many real-world control systems, such as aircrafts, industrial robots, or autonomous vehicles, in order to prevent system failure and catastrophic events, it is crucial to ensure that the system always stays within a set of safe states.
 Mathematical models of the system's dynamics can often be useful to design controllers that can enforce such safety constraints.
 However, since designing accurate models for complex real systems is not easy, imperfect models are typically used in practice, and the guarantees of the designed controllers can be lost when these model imperfections are not addressed appropriately.

-On the other hand, modern data-driven control techniques have emerged as promising tools for solving complex control tasks.
+On the other hand, data-driven control has emerged as a new paradigm for solving complex control tasks.
 Nevertheless, in the absence of interpretable model-based knowledge, such methods usually fall short of theoretical guarantees.
 Moreover, data-driven approaches typically require collecting enough real-world data to accurately characterize the system.
-This presents a dilemma for safety-critical systems: in order to collect data, we need to deploy the system but without having previously secured sufficient data to confidently deploy the system in a safe manner, we cannot dare to do so.
+This presents a dilemma for safety-critical systems: we need to deploy the system to collect data, but we cannot deploy it safely without already having sufficient data.

 In this paper, we present an approach to address this dilemma and guarantee the safety of systems with uncertain dynamics.
-Our methodology lies at the intersection of model-based and data-driven control techniques.
-An imperfect dynamics model is complemented by the information gathered from data collected safely online from the real system, which allows us to ensure safety without having a perfect model of the system nor offline data.
+Our methodology lies at the intersection of model-based and data-driven control.
+An imperfect dynamics model is complemented by the information gathered from data collected safely online on the real system, which allows us to ensure safety without a perfect model or offline data.

-To intuitively illustrate the working principle of our approach, consider an adaptive cruise control problem where an ego vehicle must maintain a safe distance from the car in front.
-The key idea behind our method is to make sure that at all times the ego car has enough information about its dynamics reacting to a safe control action (e.g., braking), derived from prior knowledge or data.
-If the braking effect is well understood and safety is not compromised, the ego vehicle is allowed to follow the driver's commands.
-However, if the braking uncertainty reaches a critical level, our method commands the ego vehicle to brake, allowing it to measure the braking effect and improve confidence.
-This critical level constitutes the maximum tolerable uncertainty before it becomes impossible to assure with high confidence that the car will be safe after pressing the brake.
-This way, if the front car gets closer, the effect of braking is always sufficiently well characterized so that the ego vehicle is ready to prevent a collision.
-Thus, our method fundamentally focuses on determining if the combination of prior model knowledge and collected data can maintain low uncertainty in a safe control direction or if new information is needed instead.
+The crucial component of our approach is determining whether the combination of prior model knowledge and collected data can maintain low uncertainty in a safe control direction or if new information is needed.
+To intuitively illustrate the working principle, consider an adaptive cruise control problem where the vehicle on a slippery road must maintain a safe distance from the car in front.
+We want to ensure that at all times the ego car has enough information about its dynamics reacting to a safe control action (e.g., braking).
+If the braking effect is well understood, the vehicle is allowed to follow the driver's commands.
+However, if the braking uncertainty reaches a critical level---after exceeding this, maintaining distance to the front car is no longer ensured despite braking---our method commands the ego vehicle to brake, allowing it to measure the braking effect and improve confidence.
+In this way, the vehicle is always prepared to prevent a collision with the car ahead, as the braking effect is sufficiently characterized at all times.